Florida Buyer Broker

 As stated by AARP and the Consumer Federation of America from REALTOR® News

-Get the buyers advantage with Beverly Howe, the owner and buyer broker of Florida Buyer Broker.
-She is a Florida real estate career professional with decades of real estate experience as an exclusive buyer broker.
-Beverly Howe is one of the few Master Certified Negotiation Experts (MCNE) in the US and a 1031 Exchange Specialist.
-Beverly will help you find and negotiate the best price and terms for you.
+Beverly Howe, the owner and buyer broker of Florida Buyer Broker.
+Beverly is a Florida real estate career professional with decades of real estate experience as an exclusive buyer broker.
+She is one of the few Master Certified Negotiation Experts (MCNE) in the US and a 1031 Exchange Specialist.
+Beverly will help you find the best property and negotiate the best price and terms for you.

 Florida’s 2023 property inventory offers many new homes for sale in new developments.
 There is large and growing inventory of resale single family homes, and high rise condominiums.
-Investors seeking vacation resort properties will benefit from her 1031 Exchange specialist expertise.
+Investors will benefit from her 1031 Exchange specialist expertise.

 Beverly Howe, Florida Buyer Broker, has extensive knowledge of Florida geographical areas and the Florida real estate buying process.